 If necessary, a provisional guardian can be appointed immediately upon notice to the Guardianship Service; for instance when an unaccompanied child is detained, the directing manager of the Guardianship Service or his or her deputy shall take on guardianship.

-On 31 December 2020 there were 2,946 guardianships, of which 2,022 were new guardianships.
+On 31 December 2021, there were 3,170 guardianships, of which 1,935 were new guardianships since the start of 2021.
 One guardian can take on several guardianships.
+By the end of 2021, 542 guardians were active for the Guardianship Service.

 Article 479 Title XIII, Chapter VI of Programme Law of 24 December 2002 (UAM Guardianship Law).